 The Intensive English Program at Marywood offers a special opportunity for international students who have not yet reached an adequate level of English proficiency for college work.
 This immersion program enables students to develop a fluency in English while adjusting to the cultural and academic requirements in the United States.

 Credit for Professional, Personal Enrichment, or Transfer

 Students interested in taking credit classes for the purpose of upgrading professional skills, for personal enrichment, or for transfer to another institution of higher education without the intent of pursuing a degree at Marywood University may enroll through the Registrar’s Office.
-Contact the Registrar’s Office at 570-348-6280.
+Contact the Office of Retention and Advising at 570-340-6043.